 6. Check Mold/Rot

-Roof attic is one of the warmest places in the house, and even if the insulation is in good shape, excess moisture is bound to cause damage.
+The roof attic is one of the warmest places in the house, and even if the insulation is in good shape, excess moisture is bound to cause damage.
 Here one needs to check the attic for signs of mold and mildew growth and check the wood for signs of rot and deterioration.

 Once the roof inspectors are done looking at the interior and exterior of your home, they get an idea of the condition of the roof.
 You may have extensive repairs ahead.
-Do take care of those repairs before it causes permanent damages.
-Believe it, taking an action now will be much easier and affordable.
+Do take care of those repairs before it causes permanent damage.
+Believe it, taking an action now will be much easier and more affordable.
 No homeowner wants to deal with unforeseen repairs in the future.
 Hence, following your roofer’s suggestions is the best way to get the most out of your roof.